How Criminal Cases Actually Work, The Map Nobody Gives You

 Stage 8: Sentencing

-How long it takes: Sentencing typically occurs 30–90 days after conviction.
+How long it takes: Sentencing typically occurs weeks to months after conviction, depending on the jurisdiction and complexity.
 Federal cases often take longer due to complex guideline calculations.

 What to ask your attorney: